8balloon/eigenstate/README.md

 }
 ```

-If you implement this across your application, it will never re-render needlessly, making it very fast.

 #### Method purity

 Methods may be pure XOR impure.
 Methods that update state directly by returning data are *pure*, while methods that invoke other methods are *impure*.

 Async methods go in impure methods.
 If Eigenstate catches you trying to update state directly from an impure method by returning data, it will throw an error.

 This pure vs impure distinction is the central dogma of Eigenstate.
-Forcing you to separate methods by purity gives you the separate benefits of functional code (for clean application logic) and procedural code (for Ajax calls, and other async things, like animations).
+By forcing you to separate methods by purity, Eigenstate gives you the separate benefits of functional code (for clean application logic) and procedural code (for Ajax calls and all other async things).

 #### Multiple Stores